One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 How to easily promote your business on social media

-It’s no longer secret that using social media to market your business is a smart move.
+It’s no longer a secret that using social media to market your business is smart.
 But what are the most effective marketing strategies?
 Examine the following list:

 - Get on TikTok